Suspicious Death, Love Triangle, and a Million Dollar Estate Battle

 Since last summer, investigators have been trying to answer a puzzling question: Who killed Sarah Long, who was found dead of a gunshot wound at her Old Meeting Way townhouse in July.
 At the same time, another struggle has been playing out in probate court: Who will get Long’s nearly $1 million estate?
 Since shortly after Long’s death, the two men closest to Long, her boyfriend and her estranged husband, were battling in court over who should inherit her estate.
+Our California probate lawyer explains more below.

-When you mix together a suspicious death, a nearly $1 million estate, a boyfriend and an estranged husband-you’re bound to make newsworthy headlines.
+When you mix together a suspicious death, a nearly $1 million estate, a boyfriend, and an estranged husband, you’re bound to make newsworthy headlines.

 Sarah Long was reported missing last July and found dead in her home of gunshot wounds.
 Initially, her death was ruled to be a suicide.
 However, inconsistent evidence at the scene later caused police to open up a homicide investigation.
 The police still do not know what happened to Ms. Long.